MrStroma/MrStroma/README.md

 ### Hi there 👋

-🔭 I’m currently working on a SpringBoot and Angular project 🌱 I’m currently learning Java and JS
+🔭 I’m currently working on a SpringBoot and Angular project <br>
+🌱 I’m currently learning Java and JS
 👯 I’m looking to collaborate on ...
 🤔 I’m looking for help with ...